 Serifos Island is a Greek island where the top things to do revolve around appreciating its undeveloped wild landscape, stunning beaches and authentic Cycladic island atmosphere.
 Serifos has truly lovely beaches, and they are by far the island’s best asset.
 Enjoying the unspoiled beaches are one of the top things to do on Serifos.

 Most travelers have not heard of Serifos, which is a small island in the west Cyclades.
 It’s a dry island with lovely hills and beautiful whitewashed sugar cube houses dotting the landscape.
 Serifos is calm and quiet, and it isn’t touristy.
 You won't feel crowded here.
 It's an authentic Greek island that has not been hit by mass tourism or commercialism.

-Serifos Chora, the island’s capital, is one of the most beautiful capitals of the Cyclades!
+Serifos Chora, the island's capital, is one of the most beautiful capitals of the Cyclades!
 After having spent the day at the Serifos beaches, enjoy the cobblestone narrow alleys of Chora to wander and have a drink at the island’s bars.
 Start planning your visit to Serifos Island Greece!
+Find all of your beach essentials here for your Serifos Island Greece vacation.
 You can also visit our Cyclades Travel Guide for information on all the best Cyclades Islands.

 Serifos Weather – When to Visit

 Serifos is most enjoyable in late spring – when the landscape is still green, the sea has warmed up to reasonable swimming temperatures, but the crowds have yet to descend – and early autumn, when the summer hordes have departed and the sea is at its warmest.
 But after late September many facilities close down, storms do hit and ferry links become sparse.

 Best Serifos Beaches